Lotta Harala

-Career
+Biography

 She finished fourth in the 100 metres hurdles at the 2009 World Youth Championships in Athletics in Bressanone at the age of 17 years-old.

 She competed in the 60m hurdles at the 2017 European Athletics Indoor Championships in Belgrade.
 She won the Finnish national 100m hurdles title in July 2017.

 Harala lowered her personal best to 13.07 seconds for the 100m hurdles in August 2020 in Espoo.

 She competed at the 2023 European Athletics Indoor Championships in Istanbul.
 She lowered her personal best to 12.85 seconds in Switzerland in July 2023.
 She competed at the 2023 World Athletics Championships in Budapest.

 She competed at the 2024 European Athletics Championships in Rome where she reached the semi-finals.
 She competed in the 100m hurdles at the 2024 Paris Olympics, reaching the semi-finals.

 She qualified for the final of the 60 metres hurdles at the 2025 European Athletics Indoor Championships in Apeldoorn, but suffered a bad fall on the first hurdle in the final and did not complete the race.
 She was a semi-finalist at the 2025 World Athletics Championships in Tokyo, Japan, but was disqualified for a false start.

+On 1 March 2026, she won the 60 metres hurdles in 8.00 seconds ahead of Saara Keskitalo at the Finish Indoor Championships in Espoo.
+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 100 metres hurdles, reaching the semi-finals.